antoshkaplus/Ant/CppCodingGuide.md

 auto it = m.insert(val) - m.begin();
 ```
 "begin" can be evaluated first and if "m" grows in size on insert "it" value is invalid

+* Always check newly opened file stream for validity with .fail() call, should be also
+used during read to prevent reading invalid values that can cause undefined execution